python-discord/bot/bot/resources/tags/bot_var.md

 @bot.command()
 async def bar(ctx: commands.Context, *, new_text: str):
-    """A command to demonstrate, how to change the value of a bot variable""" bot.test = new_text
+    """A command to demonstrate, how to change the value of a bot variable"""
+    # Here we change the attribute to what was specified in new_text
+    bot.test = new_text
     print(bot.test) # This will print the text specified in new_text!